isabella232/OctoStyle/_pages/octopus-snippets.md

 !include <snippet-name>
 ```

-Or if they don't quite fit your purposes, copy and paste, and use them as a starting.
+Or if they don't quite fit your purposes, copy and paste, and use them as a starting point.

 ## Taxonomy